 As clinics and practices began to reopen, many patients had understandable concerns about possible infections and continued to opt for virtual consultations.
 However, as time passed, people grew tired of being housebound and craved outside experiences and human interaction.
 Many healthcare clinics have since continued to offer a blend of in-person and virtual consultations to suit individual preferences.

 It’s safe to say that virtual consultations are here to stay for those who want them because of the flexibility they provide for patients and clinics.
 For many, the increased use of virtual consultations for non-clinical parts of the patient journey is seen as a positive development during the pandemic.

 Another healthcare trend that’s been dramatically accelerated is the transition from patient to healthcare consumer.

-It’s fair to say that in the past, many local healthcare businesses have been slow to adapt to new technologies and the pandemic has changed that.
-Consumers shape all markets and in the same way, patients are now shaping healthcare.
+It’s fair to say that in the past, many local healthcare businesses have been slow to adapt to new technologies, and the pandemic has changed that.
+Consumers shape all markets; in the same way, patients are shaping healthcare.
 When interacting with a private clinic, practice or private hospital, people expect the same service-oriented experience they’d get in any other consumer/provider scenario.
-They want to be able to see their own data, manage their own treatment plans and be empowered to schedule consultations themselves.
+They want to see their own data, manage their own treatment plans and be empowered to schedule consultations themselves.